Roslin-Aquaculture/Stats_and_comparison_tools_for_ortholog_groups_by_Tim_Regan/README.md

 Run OrthoFinder according to tutorial and requirements.

-Note: MSA is more appropriate to run, but may take longer.
-Running other tree alignmers such as RAXML or IQTREE may be more appropriate for species tree, but not required for gene trees and will take an impossible length of time for most studies.
-Suggest generating species tree seperately if required.
+**Note:** *MSA is more appropriate to run, but may take much longer.
+If you have many assemblies (e.g. >8) Running other tree alignmers such as RAXML or IQTREE may be more appropriate for species tree, but not required for gene trees and will take an impossible length of time for most studies.
+Suggest generating species tree seperately if required.*

 # Analysing OrthoFinder output
 To get an initial look at what the results look like, see: [GraphOrthoStats.py](https://github.com/Roslin-Aquaculture/Orthofinder_Bivalvia/blob/master/GraphOrthoStats.py)